Velocidex/velociraptor-docs/dev/image-guidelines.md

 For full screenshots use one of the following 2 sizes:

 - 1280x960 (preferred)
-- 1600x1200 (if needed to show wide table content)
+- 1600x1200 (only if needed to show wide table content or some other specific reason)

 ![](image-guidelines/screen_size.png)
 *These particular constrained sizes can be configured as presets in Chrome's "dev tools" for quick access.*